solliancenet/microsoft-postgresql-developer-guide/11_01_Infrastructure/11_01_Infrastructure.md

 ## BCDR

-Azure Database for PostgreSQL Flexible Server offers several BCDR options that meets or exceeds any RPO or RTO objectives.
+Azure Database for PostgreSQL Flexible Server offers several BCDR options that meet or exceed any RPO or RTO objectives.
 These include:

 - Automatic backups
 - Zone redundant high availability